emyca/slim4-foto-kit/README.md

 UNDER DEVELOPMENT

 This is only demo app.
-It is considered as a personal application.
-The app demonstrates data manipulation, CRUD operations, file uploading to external server.
+In many cases assigned values ​​are for demonstration purposes only.
+The app is considered as a personal application.
+It demonstrates data manipulation, CRUD operations, file uploading to external server.

 The development of the application is inspired by examples of solutions of Daniel Opitz ([Odan](https://odan.github.io/about.html)) and [Samuel Gfeller](https://samuel-gfeller.ch/docs).